open-curriculum/open-education-resource/README.md

 # Open Education Resource
 This repo will describe specifications for making importable OER content.
+Keep in mind, not every component in this structure will be relevant.

 ##Specs
 Content outline title
   - _module-name_ (IE – Lesson 1)
-    - Duration: `Y-m-d H:i:s - Y-m-d H:i:s`
     - **overview.md**
       - Text or video description to get us excited about the topic
     - **learning-objectives.md**